RockSolt/bulma-phlex/README.md

 This gem provides a set of ready-to-use [Phlex](https://github.com/phlex-ruby/phlex) components for common [Bulma](https://bulma.io/) components and elements, making it easy to build beautiful, responsive interfaces with a clean, Ruby-focused API.

+> [!IMPORTANT]
+> There are breaking changes in main, specifically around namespaces.
+Please refer to the latest released branch for [documentation of the current gem](https://github.com/RockSolt/bulma-phlex/tree/v0.7.0?tab=readme-ov-file#bulma-components-built-with-phlex).

 ## Table of Contents

 - [Installation](#installation)